-Project participants from the National Museum in Szczecin conducted research in two countries on their recent secondment (February – March 2022), learning about collective initiatives among community-based artists, craftsmen and educators in Kenya (Ewa Prądzyńska, Katarzyna Podyma, Marlena Chybowska Butler) and Tanzania (MCB) as part of ongoing efforts to engage cultural actors and assess their impact, as well as that of European culture, on artmaking in East Africa.
+Project participants from the National Museum in Szczecin conducted research in two countries on their Spring 2022 secondment, learning about collective initiatives among community-based artists, craftsmen and educators in Kenya (Ewa Prądzyńska, Katarzyna Podyma, Marlena Chybowska-Butler) and Tanzania (MCB) as part of ongoing efforts to engage cultural actors and assess their impact, as well as that of European culture, on artmaking in East Africa.

 Nafasi features a dozen studios built from shipping containers, a pair of performance stages, several substantial exhibition spaces, classrooms and a digital laboratory that helps to supply works for its online gallery.
 Upwards of 20 artists working in a range of media call the space home.
 In addition, an active artist-in-residence program ensures a steady flow of creative impetus shuttles through the Nafasi community on a regular basis.